Kozea/Radicale/pages/user_documentation.rst

 Owner Write
 ~~~~~~~~~~~

-Authenticated users have read access to all calendars, but only owners have
+Authenticated users have read access to all collections, but only owners have
 write access to their own collections.
 Anonymous users have no access to
 collections.